 Unattended Android Remote Control Solution

 While most businesses remotely control Android devices that are close to reach, all of the above mentioned device management tasks are also applicable when you want to remotely control unattended Android devices.
 In addition, AirDroid Business MDM solution supports root, non-root, and easy remote control to help you quickly set up your devices without any hassle.
 It also offers complete control for your Android, letting you remotely access Android without permissions.

 The above section talks about how to access and control your remote Android devices from AirDroid Business Desktop Client.
 The next section will focus on what remote device management tasks you can complete from Admin Console.

 While AirDroid Business Controller enables users to carry out several remote tasks from their desktop or mobile phones, Admin Console offers more advanced options that reinforce the all-in-one solution of Mobile Device Management.

 From Admin Console under the “Device” tab, you can:

 As more and more organizations are transforming their businesses towards digitalization, the usage of mobile devices are determined to expand.
-With the right device management software, businesses can cut down operational costs, enhance data security, and improve work productivity at the same time.
+With the right mobile device management software, businesses can cut down on operational costs, enhance data security, and improve work productivity all at the same time.